(updated August 2013)

 As well as uranium sold to overseas customers (mainly utilities) by the four mining companies, Energy Metals Ltd, an exploration company with majority Chinese ownership, has an export permit.
-In December 2011 it announced the sale of 68 tonnes of U3O8 to its parent company, China Guangdong Nuclear Power, for shipment in 2012.
+In December 2011 it announced the sale of 68 tonnes of U3O8 to its parent company, China General Nuclear Power, for shipment in 2012.
 (CGN’s wholly-owned subsidiary, China Uranium Development Co., is Energy Metals’ largest shareholder with a 60.6% stake.
 The company sources uranium from Australian producers.)

 Environmental aspects of uranium exports are notable: Shipping 7000 tonnes of U3O8 as in 2010 is the energy equivalent of shipping 140 million tonnes of thermal coal.
 Australia's present thermal coal exports are over 100 million tonnes, requiring between 3,000 and 4,000 voyages of bulk carriers through environmentally sensitive regions such as the Great Barrier Reef.
 Export coal also has an environmental impact through the provision of harbours and railways.